j0shl0be/phone-free-desk/README.md

 # Phone Free Desk

-A Raspberry Pi 5 project that uses computer vision and robotics to spray you with water when you reach for your phone during Do Not Disturb mode.
+A Raspberry Pi 5 project that uses computer vision and robotics to spray your face with water when you reach for your phone during Do Not Disturb mode.

+**How it works:**
+- Phone detection finds your phone anywhere in camera view
+- Hand detection triggers when your hand overlaps the phone
+- Face detection tracks your face location for targeting
+- Inverse kinematics calculates servo angles to aim at your face
+- 2DOF robotic arm sprays water at your face

+**No zones required!** The system automatically detects your phone using edge detection and contour analysis, looking for phone-shaped rectangles in the frame.

 ## Architecture